Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

-With travel bouncing back, travelers are once again focusing on earning airline miles to fuel their future travels.
-There's just one problem: Airline miles could become less valuable.
-In some cases, they've already seen some negative changes.
+With travel demand roaring back and many flight prices through the roof, travelers are once again focusing on earning airline miles to fuel their future travels.
+There's just one problem: Your airline miles may be far less valuable than they were pre-pandemic.

-As travel demand continues its rebound, the writing is on the wall: More of these negative changes are coming for your points and miles.
+As travel demand continues its rebound, the writing is on the wall: More of these negative changes are coming for your airline miles.

 What Are Airlines Up To?